blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 	[
 	  {
-	    "address"  (string) The address base58check encoded
-	    "txid"  (string) The output txid
+	    "address"                  // (string)   the address base58check encoded "txid"                     // (string)   the output txid
-	    "height"  (number) The block height
+	    "height"                   // (number)   the block height
-	    "outputIndex"  (number) The output index
+	    "outputIndex"              // (number)   the output index
-	    "script"  (strin) The script hex encoded
-	    "satoshis"  (number) The number of satoshis of the output }
+	    "script"                   // (string)   the script hex encoded "satoshis"                 // (number)   the number of satoshis of the output }
 	]